Resident Ministry

 mdiazdeleon1@usfca.edu

 Originally, I am from Zacatecas, Mexico then moved to San Diego where I attended elementary, middle, and high school.
-Represented USF on the men's soccer team.
-I was a graduate assistant to Luis Bazan before being promoted to the role of Associate Director for Immersions, Justice, and Outreach.
+I represented USF on the men's soccer team, and was a graduate assistant to Luis Bazan before being promoted to the role of Associate Director for Immersions, Justice, and Outreach.
 In my most recent professional experience, I was part of the Talent Acquisition team at DoorDash, where I helped create DEI initiatives to build a more inclusive workplace.
 I am currently pursuing my Doctorate in Organization and Leadership at the School of Education and will be leading coordination efforts at St. Ignatius College Prep in San Francisco, CA. Fun Fact: I am learning how to speak Portuguese - I am on a 320+ day streak!

 Shennel Henries